piegope/doc/docs/en/server/web-interface/administration/configuration/server-settings/general/email.md

 Connection security
 		</td>
 		<td>
-Set a specific security for the connection to the mail server.
+Specific security for the connection to the mail server.

-Choose between :

 * No encryption
+* Automatic based on port number (by default)
 * Use SSL or TLS immediately (SMTPS)
 * Use TLS immediately after initial connect
 * Use TLS if server supports it after initial connect